Charleston History: Little-Known Facts

 A major battle in the Revolutionary war was fought here in 1776, the Battle of Fort Sullivan.
 It was the first major victory for the Americans.

 After the end of the war, the city’s importance in American history increased.
 It was a major port in the slave triangle, and most enslaved Africans passed through Charleston before landing in other areas of the country.
 80% of African Americans can trace their ancestors through Charleston.

 2. Charleston Is Home to Many American Firsts

-The Holy City lays claim to being home to many of American firsts, including the first museum, public college, playhouse and golf club.
+One piece of Charleston history that isn’t widely known?
+The Holy City lays claim to being home to many American firsts, including the first museum, public college, playhouse, and golf club.

 The College of Charleston was founded in 1770, and it’s the 13th oldest school in the country.
 Many of the college’s founders were pivotal in the Revolutionary War and were signers of the Declaration of Independence.

 In 1773, the Charleston Museum was founded; it opened to the public in 1824.
 Laura Bragg, the museum’s director in 1920, was the first female director of a publicly funded art museum in the country.